nuts-foundation/nuts-auth-js/README.md

 [![npm (scoped)](https://img.shields.io/npm/v/@nuts-foundation/auth)](https://www.npmjs.com/package/@nuts-foundation/auth)

+> :warning: **This repository is no longer maintained.
+Use the packages provided by the Privacy By Design Foundation: https://github.com/privacybydesign.**

 An easy to use client js library to authenticate a user with nuts-auth.

 The library helps you with the following: